1stDimension/PPDV/README.md

 docker-compose up -d
 ```
 Ran in projects root directory.
 Then we should allow docker to do it's magic.
 If all goes well head to localhost:8050 to see this project in action.

+# Configuration
+Configuration of each module has to be in file called "conf.py".
+Most of settings is self explanatory